-Subject Area Knowledge Skills

-Should be able to describe: Should be able to:

-Data preparation, analysis, The different methods of Perform work duties in a

-storage and presentation capturing data way that honours good data

-protection practices in all

-The concept of data areas that involve personal

-preparation. data.

-Key considerations when Apply the 7 basic GDPR

-choosing appropriate principles to data

-questionnaire and data processing.

-analysis methods for sports

-and performance related Understand what

-problems. constitutes the following

-and the processes that

-The key considerations to occur following these:

-interpret quantitative Data breaches

-results.
-Subject access

-requests

-What data protection

-legislation (UK General Data Identify the correct places

-Protection Regulation and people to get help with

-(GDPR) and the Data assessing, mitigating, and

-Protection Act 2018) exists reporting data risks and

-and the core themes and incidents.

-principles within it,

-including common

-terminology.

-A team care practitioners'

-responsibilities for

-protecting the data they

-work with.

-The role of a Data

-Protection Officer.
+Subject Area Knowledge Skills Should be able to describe: Should be able to: Data preparation, analysis, The different methods of Perform work duties in a storage and presentation capturing data way that honours good data protection practices in all The concept of data areas that involve personal preparation. data.
+Key considerations when choosing appropriate questionnaire and data analysis methods for sports and performance related problems.
+The key considerations to interpret quantitative results.
+What data protection legislation (UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018) exists and the core themes and principles within it, including common terminology.
+A team care practitioners' responsibilities for protecting the data they work with.
+The role of a Data Protection Officer.
+Apply the 7 basic GDPR principles to data processing.
+Understand what constitutes the following and the processes that occur following these: • Data breaches • Subject access requests Identify the correct places and people to get help with assessing, mitigating, and reporting data risks and incidents.

-Regulation of healthcare The purpose of Identity if a facility is (An example of a relevant organisation is the Care organisations that regulate health and social care. required to register with an independent regulatory Quality Commission in nearth and social care. organisation in order to England, but these will The role of independent provide healthcare services differ from country to regulatory organisations in to athletes. country) the assessment of the provision of healthcare in Understand how to report elite sports environments. concerns to an independent The type(s) of publications regulator about healthcare provision. and assessments produced provision. by an independent Apply equality and human regulator. rights when providing healthcare and ensure these The role of equality and are protected in the elite human rights in the work of sport and exercise medicine an independent regulator. environment.
-Infection Control National and local Follow appropriate national guidelines, policies and and local guidelines, policies procedures relevant to and procedures relevant to infection control and infection control and prevention. prevention.
-Different factors that Assess the risk to individuals increase the likelihood of in relation to their likelihood individuals acquiring an of acquiring infections and infection, including: potential complications and • Age severity of this, based on Reduced immunity Medical Conditions their individual factors.
-Medical Conditions Inappropriate use of Follow local guidance in Inappropriate use of antibiotic relation to responsible and Poor standards of appropriate prescribing of infection prevention antibiotics. and control Use Personal Protective Different modes of infection Equipment appropriately transmission, including: according to their working Direct human-to- human contact environment and situation. numan contact Carry out appropriate hand hygiene, including hand
+5 L .: 61 L: I , c Regulation of healthcare (An example of a relevant organisation is the Care Quality Commission in The purpose of organisations that regulate health and social care.
+Identity if a facility is required to register with an independent regulatory organisation in order to England, but these will The role of independent provide healthcare services differ from country to regulatory organisations in to athletes. country) the assessment of the provision of healthcare in elite sports environments.
+Understand how to report concerns to an independent regulator about healthcare The type(s) of publications provision. and assessments produced by an independent regulator.
+Apply equality and human rights when providing healthcare and ensure these The role of equality and are protected in the elite human rights in the work of an independent regulator. sport and exercise medicine environment.
+Infection Control National and local Follow appropriate national guidelines, policies and and local guidelines, policies procedures relevant to infection control and and procedures relevant to infection control and prevention. prevention. procession. procession.
+Different factors that Assess the risk to individuals increase the likelihood of in relation to their likelihood individuals acquiring an of acquiring infections and infection, including: potential complications and • Age severity of this, based on Reduced immunityMedical Conditions their individual factors.
+Inappropriate use of Follow local guidance in antibiotic relation to responsible and Poor standards of appropriate prescribing of infection prevention antibiotics. and control Use Personal Protective Different modes of infection Equipment appropriately transmission, including: according to their working Direct human-to- environment and situation. human contact Carry out appropriate hand hygiene, including hand